Friendly people, fantastic seafood, ramen, Japan's biggest festival, and pristine nature

 Fukuoka is easily accessible from both Tokyo and Osaka via direct shinkansen or air.
-From Tokyo
+Fukuoka is well-connected by sea and air to South Korea and is a short flight from Taiwan and Shanghai.

 Nowadays, Hakata is Fukuoka's business hub and is the terminus for the bullet train line that runs from Tokyo.